 Circuit training was developed in the 1950’s and is similar to interval training in that the workload on the body varies during the circuit.
-A typical circuit combines both strength and cardiovascular exercises and so is a good way to improve both aspects of your fitness at the same time.
+A typical circuit combines both strength and cardiovascular exercises and is therefore an excellent way to improve both aspects of your fitness at the same time.

-The idea is that each station is visited during the circuit so all 10 exercises are completed.
+The idea is that every station is visited during the circuit so all ten exercises are completed.
 A circuit can last as long as you want it to.
-It could end when the complete circuit has been completed once, twice or even three times, or when a set time has been reached.
+It could end when the complete circuit has been completed once, twice or even three times, or when a set time has been reached, although typically thirty minutes.

 What are the advantages?

-Another big advantage of circuit training is that it is normally done in a group.
-Each person starts and finishes at a different station so a group session means that you can motivate each other.
+Another big advantage of circuit training is that it is normally completed in a group.
+Each person starts and finishes at a different station and a group session means that you can motivate each other.

 What are the Disadvantages?